open-eid/CDOC2/cdoc2-system-docs/docs/terms_and_accronyms.md

 * `KEK` - Key Encryption Key.
 Symmetric key used to encrypt (wrap) the FMK, so that the FMK could be transmitted inside the CDOC2 Container to Recipient.

 * `Key Share` - SID/MID.
 Key Shares are created by splitting cryptographic material required for encrypting/decrypting a CDOC2 document.
 These are stored inside Shares Capsules.
 Key Shares are always distributed among different Shares Servers and depending on the encryption scheme, all or a certain number of shares are needed to construct the original key value.

+* `KTS` - Key Transfer Server.
+Umbrella term used in use case IDs (UC.KTS.xx) covering both the CDOC2 Capsule Server (CCS) and the CDOC2 Shares Server (CSS), as both mediate transfer of key material between Sender and Recipient.

+* `nonce` - A randomly generated, single-use value issued by a CSS server, used to prevent replay of authentication tokens.

 * `PBKDF2` - Password-Based Key Derivation Function 2 (RFC 2898).
 Used to derive key material from a pre-shared password in symmetric key encryption schemes.